Full Moon on

 Moon after ascending node

-2 days after ascending node on 17 February 2019 at 09:42 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 2 March 2019 at 11:03 in ♑ Capricorn.
+2 days after ascending node on 17 February 2019 at 09:42 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 2 March 2019 at 11:03 in ♑ Capricorn.

 Moon after northern standstill

-3 days since the previous standstill on 16 February 2019 at 09:56 in ♋ Cancer when the Moon has reached North declination of ∠21.590°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-21.642° at the point of next southern standstill on 1 March 2019 at 06:23 in ♑ Capricorn.
+3 days since the last northern standstill on 16 February 2019 at 09:56 in ♋ Cancer when the Moon has reached North declination of ∠21.590° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-21.642° at the point of next southern standstill on 1 March 2019 at 06:23 in ♑ Capricorn.

 Sun-Earth-Moon syzygy